DanielProano/Lilypond-Parser/README.md

 ![Kundalini_Software_Internship_Code](https://github.com/user-attachments/assets/ef47fe92-cd52-4f23-a821-05430412deca)

-# Internship Code
+# Overview
 This is the open source code I made for my internship with Kundalini Software.

+In this project, I made code that interacts with and interprets Lilypond.

+The main application is read-in music and then apply a symmetrical inversion,

+maintaining the pitch and reflecting the music into a different clef.
+This allows

+piano players to practice ambidextrousity while playing tunes they are familiar with.

 ## Folder: C-Scale
 In this folder, I created my first Lilypond code, experimenting with how to read and write .ly files.